Atpas/GEOG5990_Final_Project-/README.md

 Although the Index of Deprivation data is from 2015 and is some time different from the 2011 Census data. it is still reasonable to use both datasets for analysis.
 Firstly, because of the slow change in socio-economic factors, some socio-economic factors may be slow to change over a relatively long period of time, such as levels of deprivation, unemployment, and levels of education.
 Moreover, deprivation indexes are usually more recent than census data because deprivation indexes will rely on data from government reports and other sources which may not be available until a later point in time, so the timeliness of the data will be affected.
 Therefore, it is still useful to compare census data from 2011 with deprivation index data from 2015.

-Visualisation options and code aims
+Visualisation options and code aims:
+-
 After importing the required packages first, the data processing operations are started.
 For health data, what needs to be done is to keep only the useful data columns such as general health status and LSOA codes and names.
 The variable to be studied in this project is 'unhealthy group', so the two columns 'Bad health' and 'Very bad health' need to be added together to get a new column 'bad health %'.
 After which the null values are checked and deleted.
 For IMD data, the data needs to be filtered ('Local Authority District name'] == 'Leeds') by keeping only the Leeds data.
 And rename the column names (columns= {'LSOA code': 'lsoacd') for the ease with which the two datasets can be joined afterwards.
 After that the two datasets need to be matched using the ‘. merge' method and the public variable 'lsoacd'.
 And the merged dataset can be used to generate non-spatial visualisation charts.